Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Introduction

 \section{Introduction}

-The application of vision-language models to clinical decision-making has attracted growing interest, with recent work exploring their potential for diagnostic classification from multimodal patient data~\cite{moor2023foundation, Singhal2023, li2023llavamed}.
-A natural expectation is that providing richer inputs should improve model performance, but only insofar as the additional modalities supply \emph{relevant} diagnostic evidence.
-While spurious correlations and hallucination in VLMs have received growing attention~\cite{zhong-etal-2024-investigating, howard-etal-2025-uncovering}, to our knowledge no prior work has directly examined how models respond when a clinically \emph{related} but diagnostically \emph{uninformative} modality is introduced alongside structured tabular data.
-This distinction matters: a model changing its behaviour upon receiving an uninformative modality is not integrating evidence but responding to context, a failure mode that standard multimodal benchmarks are not designed to detect.
-We investigate this using two clinical cohorts where prior work has established that neuroimaging markers carry no reliable individual-level diagnostic signal~\cite{winter2022, winter2024}, and where we further exclude trivially discriminative features in consultation with domain experts, ensuring models must reason rather than exploit shortcuts.
+The application of vision-language models (VLMs) to clinical decision-making has attracted growing interest, with recent work exploring their use for diagnostic classification from multimodal patient data~\cite{moor2023foundation, Singhal2023, li2023llavamed}.
+A natural expectation is that richer inputs should improve performance only when supplying \emph{meaningful} diagnostic evidence.
+While spurious correlations and hallucination in VLMs have received growing attention~\cite{zhong-etal-2024-investigating, howard-etal-2025-uncovering}, less attention has gone to how models respond when a clinically \emph{related} but diagnostically \emph{uninformative} modality is introduced.
+The distinction matters: a model that changes its behavior based on an individual uninformative modality cannot be trusted to meaningfully integrate clinical evidence.
+We study this phenomenon on two clinical cohorts, including both structured textual data and neuroimaging data collected incidentally for each patient.
+Prior work established that the neuroimaging markers carry no reliable individual-level diagnostic signal from neuroimaging~\cite{winter2022, winter2024}.
+Furthermore, we exclude trivially discriminative features in consultation with domain experts, so that models cannot rely on trivially discriminative shortcuts to complete the task (classification of affective disorders and cognitive decline).